grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 ### Per VU iterations

 Each VU executes an exact number of iterations.
+The total number of completed iterations will be `vus * iterations`.

+#### Options

 | Option        | Type    | Description                                                                    | Default |
 |---------------|---------|--------------------------------------------------------------------------------|---------|
 | `vus`         | integer | Number of VUs to run concurrently.                                             | `1`     |
 | `iterations`  | integer | Number of script iterations to execute with each VU.                           | `1`     |
 | `maxDuration` | string  | Maximum test duration before it's forcibly stopped (excluding `gracefulStop`). | `"10m"` |

+#### When to use

+Use this executor if you need a specific amount of VUs to complete the same amount of iterations.

 #### Examples